ibkhaleal/Project-Sample/README.md

 ### Our idea

-# mpowering Farmers for Sustainable Agriculture
+# Empowering Farmers for Sustainable Agriculture

 ## The Real-World Problem